 The PM1703 is a very lazy radiation detector.
 Even when you adjust the z-score on the statistical model it uses down from the default of 5.1 (99.99997% confidence interval) it can't be bothered to get excited by mildly radioactive objects.
 The display will happily filter outliers away and not let the uranium glass marbles of life trouble you.
 There is no individual count output.
 It does have a mode to scan for radiation, and while it easily outperforms the Soeks when it is 'woken up', it does not detect things at a greater distance than the Soeks prior to that point.

-No, the PM1703 uses its high sensitivity to do something quite different -- not alert you to radiation.
+not alert you to radiation.
 It is very very good at eliminating false positives.
 And it also uses this sensitivity to determine this in a very short period of time, meaning it can quickly sweep by something radioactive and pick it up where a Geiger counter would have missed it.

 To be clear, it has three main modes; one is a display of the DER with a longer integration count time, a 'search' mode that displays the DER with a shorter integration and is more sensitive for searching (oddly denoted with a 'R' if your unit is in sieverts mode instead of rem mode), and a DE (dosimeter) display.
 So while it has a specific mode for use as a survey meter, it's just not what it could be.